gramps-project/gramps-web-docs/docs/dev-frontend/setup.md

 This page describes the steps needed to start with frontend development.
 It is assumed that you are using Ubuntu Linux.

+!!! info
+    Note since the `*.json` translation files are imported with the new syntax suggested in [T39](https://github.com/tc39/proposal-import-assertions), you must use the Chrome browser for the development server to work without errors.
+This issue is about to change in the feature.

 ## Install Node.js